DEADLY FORCE INCIDENTS ASSOCIATED WITH FAITH-BASED OPERATIONS IN THE U.S.

 Disclaimer Notice on incident stories and statistics: All crimes are “alleged” pending court.
 All offenders are innocent until proven guilty.

 Extensive effort has been made to verify accuracy in each story summary.
 Information is gathered from major news syndicates, law enforcement press releases, and public court records.
 While great care is taken with the wording of each incident, a certain margin of error exists in any collection of data.
-I welcome any corrective suggestions discovered by readers.
-I cannot be held responsible for errors, but will correct any error discovered as soon as more accurate information is confirmed.
+We welcome any corrective suggestions discovered by readers.
+The FBSN or it’s volunteer investigators cannot be held responsible for errors, but will correct any error discovered as soon as more accurate information is confirmed.

 This incident tracking includes all incidents where the senior pastor (and / or members of the pastor’s family) was murdered (or committed suicide) at their home, or murdered someone else themselves.
 Such an event would impact any church deeply, so we need to know about these as well.
 Though relatively few, it makes it difficult for those wanting a simple narrative of these incidents happening, “only at churches and faith-based organizations.”
 A proper way of saying it, is “directly impacting churches and faith-based organizations” OR “Associated with …”

-By 2005, I knew that the number of deadly force incidents I had recorded surprised others as I disclosed the findings – nobody had any idea of the frequency and volume of deadly force incidents related to US churches and ministries.
-I wanted to publish the findings — to list stories that would be of applicable interest to church security operators and to provide occasional details as lessons learned.
+By 2005, it was clear that the number of deadly force incidents recorded surprised the American public – nobody had any idea of the frequency and volume of deadly force incidents related to US churches and ministries.
+Chinn wanted to publish the findings — to list stories that would be of applicable interest to church security operators and to provide occasional details as lessons learned.

-Connection is between the church and the community.
+There is (at least should be) a connection between the church and the community.
 If we become so disconnected as to not care when a gang fight in our parking lot claims a young life, we are missing our mission.
 The Central Church of Christ of Sarasota Florida modeled this connection for others after the body of 11-year old Carlie Brucia was found in their parking lot on Feb 5th 2004 following her abduction from a nearby car wash on Feb 1st.
 Though no evidence suggested she was actually killed there, the church now conducts an annual “Kids Safety Rally” and maintains a “Garden of Joy” in Carlie’s honor.
 It hit them as it should.
 It was their community and the crime had a dark and significant component of it that occurred on their property.

-I also know there are still stories missed.
-I know police officers who have worked homicides, attempted homicides and suicides at faith-based properties where there was never any discoverable information publicized.
-If not allowed to list the source in the data base, I do not publish the story.
+We also know there are still stories missed.
+We know police officers who have worked homicides, attempted homicides and suicides at faith-based properties where there was never any discoverable information publicized.
+If not allowed to record the source in the data, we do not publish the story.

-A deadly force incident is still one of the least likely things to happen at a ministry.
-The research published on this website verifies it happens more than previously thought.
+A deadly force incident is still one of the least likely things to happen at a ministry even though the research published on this website verifies it happens more than previously thought.

 This website is not in competition with any other website, speaker or author.
 Others contribute many good things through their websites and diverse venues.
 Paul said, “Test everything.
 Hold on to the good,”[i] Test what you find here and on other sites then apply the combination of all the best to your specific ministry.
 But get started .

-You will find incidents from this year and the last full year prior summarized on this site.
+You will find incidents from the most recent last full year prior summarized on this site.
 There are volumes of news stories, court documents, and eyewitness accounts of these stories compiled into statistical information which has been summarized in the tab of VIOLENCE STATISTICS in order to establish meaningful data.

-Contact me at email@example.com if you wish to offer information on any of the listed stories, ones missed, or for a copy of the “Story Source and Publishing Policy.”
+Contact us at info@FBSNAmerica.com if you wish to offer information on any of the listed stories, ones missed, or for a copy of the “Story Source and Publishing Policy.”

 Thank you for your visit to this website, and keep up the great work of keeping His people safe.